chung-leong/react-seq/doc/useProgressiveState.md

 # useProgressiveState(cb, deps)

-Return a object whose properties that grow over time as data arrives
+Return an object with properties that grow over time as data arrives

 ## Syntax